ahmadsanafarooq/Python-AI-Bootcamp/README.md

 - **03_Multiple Agents with CrewAI**
   - Multi-agent collaboration frameworks
   - Role assignment and task orchestration
   - Real-world simulations with CrewAI

+> 🕹️ **From single-task bots → to autonomous, multi-agent systems.**
 ---

 ## 🧰 Tools & Frameworks